bsidelinger912/FluxMarionette/README.md

 # FluxMarionette
-A flux based framework that extends Backbone and Marionette.
+A flux based framework built on Backbone and Marionette.
+The primary purpose of this framework is to add an api to Marionette that will enable a flux architecture.
+This is done in the form of a handful of methods and properties added to Marionette and Backbone classes.
+The index.html file loads demo.js and provides examples of usage.

 ## Installation